Criticism of Apple Inc.: Vendor lock-in practices

-Apple has been criticized for the use of proprietary parts thereby thwarting self repair and servicing.
+Apple has been criticized for the use of proprietary parts, thereby hindering self‑repair and independent servicing.
 Apple has similarly faced controversy for having proprietary content ecosystems where the corporation gets to set unilateral policy.
 These proprietary services include the iTunes music and the App Store where it gets to unilaterally determine what content will be hosted, margins, and pricing.

 Culture of secrecy

-Employees have criticized Apple's culture of secrecy saying that levels of disclosure create hierarchies of superiority at the company.
+Employees have criticized Apple's culture of secrecy saying that differing levels of access to information create hierarchies of superiority within the company.
 They said it wears developers down and isolates them from their loved ones.
 In 2017, an Apple engineer was fired after his daughter recorded a video of the new iPhone X in the cafeteria and posted it to YouTube.
 Employees and outsiders have described Apple's secretive culture as creating a culture of fear and oppression.
 One employee told The New York Times, "Never have I met people more terrified to speak out against their employer."

 The Outline said the secrecy is a "needless cult" because it does not stop leaks.
 Apple has issued misinformation to find leakers and keep the media unsure of current developments.
 Apple coordinated 'controlled' leaks to the public to gauge viability of products such as the iPad.
 The Guardian reported research showing pre-release product information gives people the time and opportunity to consider their purchases carefully, but sudden product launches cause people to make purchases more impulsively.